 You can use just about any butter cookie or shortbread recipe you like.
 If you need someplace to start, Dorie Greenspan’s “punitions”, as interpreted by Deb of Smitten Kitchen, is a very good one.

-This quantity of ganache and caramel will be enough to make about 24 (2-3 inch wide) cookie sandwiches.
+This quantity of ganache and caramel will be enough to make about 24 (2-3 inch wide) Chocolate and Caramel Shortbread Sandwiches.
 (Doubling the recipe on Deb’s blog should do.)

 - Chocolate Ganache